wp-plugins/comic-easel/readme.txt

 == Changelog ==
+= 1.7.7 =
+* Added dropdown box to choose which thumbnail goes into the og:image for facebook to recognize
+* adjusted the alternate color for the config and moved some alternates around in the css
+* new shortcode [randcomic character=character-slug size=(thumbnail/large/full) chapter=chapter-slug name=post-name]

 = 1.7.6 =
 * Fixed the dropdown-archive widget to allow you to recheckmark certain options
 * https://core.trac.wordpress.org/ticket/16863 bug problem still exists with the exclude in the dropdown-archive